Introduction to EPF:

 If you work as an employee, you contribute a portion of your salary to the EPF programme.
 Frequently, your employer will match this amount with a contribution of equal value.
 The Employee Provident Fund Organization receives the combined sum after it has been deposited (EPFO).
 And on this sum that you have deposited with EPFO, you continue to accrue a specific rate of interest each year.
 Let’s say, for illustration purposes, that you contribute Rs.
 5,000 per month from your salary to the EPF programme.
 Your employer will add an additional Rs.
 5,000 each month as a match.
 Following that, Rs.
 10,000 of the total is deposited with EPFO.
 On this sum deposited with EPFO, you will receive an annual interest payment of 8.15% (the current rate under the EPF scheme).The EPFO makes a decision regarding this interest rate once per fiscal year, so it may change.

 The EPF scheme’s fundamental operation is as follows.
 According to the laws, the deduction for EPF must now be 12% of your base pay.
-However, keep in mind that for the purposes of the EPF, salary only refers to your basic and dearness allowance (DA).
+However, keep in mind that for the purposes of the EPF, advance salary loan only refers to your basic and dearness allowance (DA).
 Your HRA, transportation allowance, special allowance, or any other benefit listed on your salary slip is not included in this salary.
 Private sector businesses typically do not have a dearness allowance component, so the base for calculating EPF is only the “Basic Salary.”

 The employer matches the employee’s contribution in full.
 That’s another 12%, then.
 As a result, the scheme receives a total of 24% of your basic salary.
 The first part of the EPF, where your retirement benefits are accumulated and wealth is generated, does not, however, receive the full 24%.